 Europe's Leading Men's Health Shockwave Clinic

-There is an increasing body of thought that believe pornography can be a contributory factor to Erectile Dysfunction (ED) and more and more we find young men coming forward to us with ED problems they wish to overcome.
+There is an increasing body of thought that believes pornography can be a contributory factor to Erectile Dysfunction (ED) and more and more we find young men coming forward to us with ED problems that they wish to overcome.

-Pornography isn’t new and has existed in in many forms for 1000’s of years.
-Examples of pornography have been discovered on precious papyrus during excavations of Pyramids in Egypt.
+Pornography isn’t new and has existed in many forms for 1000’s of years.
+Examples of pornography have been discovered on precious papyrus during excavations of the Pyramids in Egypt.

 But today we are faced with a totally new age of pornography.
 An age where pornography of any type and fantasy is seconds away at the touch of a button on a phone or tablet.
 So, it is now easy for boys just reaching puberty to access pornography, meaning for many of them their first exploration into sex doesn’t start with peering at a top shelf magazine, a fumbled kiss or holding a hand, but with hard core pornography.

-Opinion is divided whether pornography contributes to ED but increasingly our clinical experience suggests there is a growing link – indeed there is now a whole area of research looking at Porn Induced Erectile Dysfunction (PIED).
-But it is not just ED and the ability to have satisfactory penetrative sex, but also a wider range of psychological and partner issues.
+Opinion is divided as to whether pornography contributes to ED but increasingly our clinical experience suggests there is a growing link – indeed there is now a whole area of research looking at Porn Induced ED (PIED).
+(1) But it is not just ED and the ability to have satisfactory penetrative sex, but also a wider range of psychological and partner issues.